 After surgical excision, 20% to 30% of patients with localized tumors experience relapse.
 Lung metastasis is the most common site of distant recurrence, occurring in 50% to 60% of patients.
-The median time to relapse after surgery is 1 to 2 years, with most relapses occurring within 3 years.83
+The median time to relapse after surgery is 1 to 2 years, with most relapses occurring within 3 years.89

 The NCCN Panel has provided a framework for follow-up of patients undergoing surveillance of a small renal mass and for patients who underwent surgery or ablative therapy of a primary RCC.
 The NCCN Panel has reiterated in a footnote that no single follow-up plan is appropriate for everyone, and follow-up should be modified for the individual patient using clinical judgment.
 Since uniform consensus among the panel members regarding the most appropriate follow-up plan is lacking, these recommendations are listed as category 2B.
 Also, the guidance for follow-up has been provided for the first 5 years after nephrectomy, with follow-up evaluation to be extended beyond 5 years at the discretion of the physician.
-Results from a retrospective analysis indicate that in a subset of patients, relapses occur more than 5 years after surgery for their primary RCC.84 The analysis suggests that continued follow-up/surveillance after 5 years may be of potential value in some patients.
-Identification of subsets of patients with higher risk who require longer follow-up has not been defined, and further research is required to refine follow-up strategies for patients with RCC.
+Results from a retrospective analysis indicate that in a subset of patients, relapses occur more than 5 years after surgery for their primary RCC.90 The analysis suggests that continued follow-up/surveillance after 5 years may be of potential value in some patients.
+Another retrospective analysis suggests that patients with lower risk are more likely to relapse later.91 Identification of subsets of patients with higher risk who require longer follow-up has not been defined, and further research is required to refine follow-up strategies for patients with RCC.